ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 ## Committee members

-The [Tournament Committee group page](https://osu.ppy.sh/groups/50) lists all of the current committee members.
+The [Tournament Committee group page](https://osu.ppy.sh/groups/50) lists all of the current tournament and contest committee members.

 ### Tournament Committee